LukeZGD/DDLC-LOVE/README.md

 | Other    | see [love.filesystem](https://love2d.org/wiki/love.filesystem)|

 ## Building:
-- For v1.2.1, game assets are to be extracted from the v1.2.1 release
+- For v1.2.1 and newer, game assets are to be extracted from the latest release
 - Game assets from the [DDLC-LOVE-Assets](https://github.com/LukeZGD/DDLC-LOVE-Assets) repo are only to be used for v1.2.0 and older
 - For all Sony devices, [LOVE-WrapLua](https://github.com/LukeZGD/LOVE-WrapLua) is also required beside the game folder (`index.lua`, `script.lua`, and the `LOVE-WrapLua` folder).
 See the contents of the Vita, PSP, and PS3 versions for the directory tree (`.vpk` and `.zip` releases)